lclevy/canon_cr3/readme.md

 The CR3 file format and its new crx codec support both lossless 'raw' and lossy 'craw' compressions.
 CR2, the TIFF based format is no more used by the M50 or EOSR, even with lossless 'raw' compression.

 'craw' means 'compact raw'.
-The CR3 format also support dual pixel pictures.
+The CR3 format also supports dual pixel pictures, sequence of images ("roll" created using Raw burst mode) and movie (CRM).

+Roll (CSI_*.CR3) can contains up to 70 pictures (for M6 Mark II).

-The overall structure of a CR3 picture file is (EOS R):
+The overall structure of a CR3 picture file is (dimensions are for EOS R):

 - 'moov' container
-  - uuid=85c0b687820f11e08111f4ce462b6a48
+  - uuid=85c0b687 820f 11e0 8111 f4ce462b6a48
     - track1 = full size jpeg (6000x4000)
     - track2 = small definition raw image (1624x1080)
     - track3 = high definition raw image (6888x4546)